 Operations Research field-faculty in Ithaca Campus, as well as in Cornell Tech New York City, advise Ph.D. students.
 All Ph.D. students complete their foundational course work in Ithaca during the first one or two years.
 Ph.D. students that would like to work with advisors located at Cornell Tech move to New York City after finishing their foundational course work.
 There is no separate application process for the students that would like to work with advisors in Cornell Tech.
 The same course requirements apply to all students.
 Specific information about pursuing an ORIE Ph.D. in Cornell Tech is available through Cornell Tech’s Ph.D. programs website.

-For the Fall 2022 admissions cycle, we do not require (nor will we accept) GRE scores.
-Deadline for applying to the Ph.D. program for fall admission is January 5.
+For the Fall 2024 admissions cycle, we do not require (nor will we accept) GRE scores.
+The deadline for applying to the Ph.D. program for fall admission is January 5, 2024.
 We do not accept applications for spring admission.

 We are one of the world’s preeminent Schools of Operations Research and Information Engineering—highly respected for the research and academic investigation conducted here and the role our work plays in influencing and seeding ideas in the academic community to reach new understanding.
 A leader in advancing and influencing the decision and management sciences, the School provides an unparalleled educational and research environment.
 The School’s core strength is our faculty, distinguished teachers and researchers, who build breadth and depth in fundamental science and methodological research.